cmgustavo/cmgustavo/README.md

 I'm a passionate **Computer Engineer** and **Senior Software Developer** at **BitPay**, with a deep-rooted enthusiasm for technology that started in my early years.
 My journey in the tech world has been fueled by curiosity and a drive to create, innovate, and solve problems through code.

-## 🔧 My Repositories
+## 🔧 BitPay

 - **[BitPay App](https://github.com/cmgustavo/bitpay-app)**: BitPay App (formerly Copay) is a secure Bitcoin and other crypto currencies wallet platform for both desktop and mobile devices.
 - **[Bitcore](https://github.com/cmgustavo/bitcore)**: Nodejs Bitcoin Library.

+## 🧑‍💼 Personal (Educational) repositories

 - **[Work Notes](https://github.com/cmgustavo/work-notes)**: Track your daily meetings or whatever you need registry every day.
+- **[Baby Track](https://github.com/cmgustavo/baby-track)**: Tecord your baby's growth and vaccine schedule, featuring easy input of weight, height, and birth data.
 - **[Wallet](https://github.com/cmgustavo/wallet)**: Self-custodial bitcoin wallet using Ionic.
+- **[Zone Cameras](https://github.com/cmgustavo/zone-cameras)**: Front View for ZoneMinde API.

+## 💻 Initial Configuration Files

+- **[Dot Files](https://github.com/cmgustavo/dotfiles)**: Dot files for new computer installations.

+## 🌟 Connect with Me

 Whether it's exploring the latest trends in blockchain, building scalable software solutions, or contributing to open-source projects, I'm always looking for new challenges and opportunities to grow.

-## 🌟 Connect with Me

 Feel free to reach out, contribute to my projects, or just say hi!